FEMALE ORGASMIC DISORDER

 - TRY SEX THERAPY:

-The purpose of this therapy is to provide sex education in a proper way which can have a positive effect on your sex life
+The purpose of this therapy is to provide sex education in a proper way that can have a positive effect on your sex life

 FEMALE ORGASMIC DISORDER TREATMENT AND MEDICINES: